prashantsingh2408/prashantsingh2408/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Laravel,html,css,js
-- 📫 How to reach me: ...

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I enjoy creating technologies and love open source projects.
 Its amazing to invente new technolgy on github with lot of tech enthusiasts.
 🔭 Currently I am working on responsive web development and Laravel, ruby on rails, pentesting(cyber security, kali).
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning AI/ML
 - 💬 Ask me about Web development( Laravel, mySql, html, css, js) and python,cyber security.
+- 👯 we are looking to collaborate on story3 hackthon.
+- 📫 How to reach me:
+  - email: prashantsingh2408@gmail.com
+  - phone: 8417891491